-Simple Assault is a misdemeanor of the first degree, punishable by a sentence of up to 180 days in jail.
-However, if the alleged victim of the assault is a police officer, firefighter, or emergency medical official, while in the performance of their official duties, then the offense of “simple” Assault is a felony of the fourth degree, punishable by a definite term of imprisonment of up to either 6, 12, or 18 months.
+Simple assault is a first degree misdemeanor, punishable by a sentence of up to 180 days in jail.
+However, if the alleged victim of the assault is a police officer, firefighter, or emergency medical official while in the performance of their official duties, then the “simple” assault offense is a fourth degree felony.
+This felony is punishable by a definite term of imprisonment of either up to 6, 12, or 18 months.

-Common defenses to the charge of “simple” Assault are: (1) misidentification; (2) self-defense; (3) mistake; and (4) in some cases a parent may assert the defense of domestic authority, which allows a parent to use reasonable force to discipline a child.
+Common defenses to a “simple” assault charge are misidentification, self-defense, mistake, and in some cases, a parent may assert the defense of domestic authority, which allows a parent to use reasonable force to discipline a child.

-If you or a loved one is under investigation, or has been charged with, the offense of Assault in Columbus or central Ohio, then immediately contact an experienced Columbus Criminal Defense Attorney to learn how to best defend the charge.
-Our attorneys have a proven record trying and winning cases in which our clients have faced various types of Assault charges.Related Posts
+If you or a loved one is under investigation for assault in Columbus or central Ohio, immediately contact one of our Columbus criminal defense attorneys.
+Our attorneys have a proven record of trying and winning cases for assault charges.Related Posts